Murad9288/Problem_Solve_All_Oj/README.md

-# ALL ONLINE JUDGE WITH PYTHON:
+# ALL ONLINE JUDGES WITH PYTHON:
 #

 # Dimik_Oj_Problem_Solve.